TAPevents/orbit-permissions/README.md

 roles to users.

 *Permissions* are defined by the app or by packages, which use them to define access restrictions.
-These permissions are gathered into *roles*. orbit:permissions has two two types of roles: *package roles* that are defined in the code level, and *custom roles* that are defined in the database level.
+These permissions are gathered into *roles*.
+The orbit:permissions there are two two types of roles: *package roles* that are defined in the code level, and *custom roles* that are defined in the database level.